subfuzion/appmesh-blog/colorapp/fargate/README.md

 ### Initial configuration

-For the initial configuration, we want 100% of our traffic going to `colorteller-blue`, which represents version 1 of our colorteller service.
+Once you have deployed the Color App (see #prerequisites), configure the app so that 100% of traffic goes to `colorteller-blue` for now.
+The blue color will represent version 1 of our colorteller service.
+There are several ways you can accomplish this and I'll point them out, but then will recommend that you use the last approach.

 Log into the App Mesh console and drill down into "Virtual routers" for the mesh.
 Configure the HTTP route to send 100% of traffic to the `colorteller-blue` virtual node.